This site presents factual analysis of publicly leaked audit data. Results are informational only.

 If those reports were never actually audited - if they were just templates with a company name swapped in - then the entire chain of trust collapses.
 Companies that relied on these reports may have unknowingly accepted risk they believed was mitigated.

-Our goal is to help the security community identify potentially fraudulent compliance reports and make informed decisions about vendor trust.
-This is not about shaming individual companies — many of whom may be victims themselves — but about bringing transparency to a systemic failure in the compliance industry.
+Our goal is to help the security community identify potentially template-based compliance reports and make informed decisions about vendor trust.
+This is not about shaming individual companies - many of whom may be victims themselves - but about bringing transparency to a systemic failure in the compliance industry.

 Methodology: 10 Fingerprint Patterns

-We identify potentially fraudulent reports by scanning for 10 distinct patterns that appear across the leaked Delve reports.
+We identify potentially template-based reports by scanning for 10 distinct patterns that appear across the leaked Delve reports.
 Each pattern alone might be explainable; together, they constitute a clear fingerprint of template-based mass production.

 1